bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 #### Docker Registry

 Once you've built images, you need a place to put them.
 For a while, Docker Hub will be that place.
 Docker Hub is just like Git Hub, but instead of storing projects, you're storing images.
-The similarities don't stop there - Images are actually made up of a series of commits, like Git Hub projects.
+The similarities don't stop there - images are actually made up of a series of commits, like Git Hub projects.
 But more on that later.

 Docker Registry is the server system that runs repositories like Docker Hub.
 It's typically used by organizations so that they can store their images privately, and without uploading them to Docker Hub (which often takes a while).
 You can also setup local registries for personal use, though I won't dig into this much further.